Kernix13/basic-mysql-statements/README.md

 SELECT AVG(weight) as 'Average Weight', species FROM animals GROUP BY species HAVING `Average Weight` >= 50
 ```

 **NOTE**: `WHERE` filters the data before the items get grouped into their subgroups.
 Instead use the `HAVING` clause and it filters AFTER the items are grouped into their sub-groups.
-Use `HAIVING` when you want to filter based on a calculated value from an aggregate function.
+Use `HAVING` when you want to filter based on a calculated value from an aggregate function.

 Nested query: